oracle/odpi/doc/src/functions/dpiPool.rst

     Returns whether or not the SODA metadata cache is enabled or not.

     The SODA metadata cache requires Oracle Client 21.3, or later.
 It is also available in Oracle Client 19 from 19.11.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **pool** [IN] -- a reference to the pool from which the status of the SODA metadata cache is to be retrieved.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **enabled** [OUT] -- a pointer to an integer defining whether the SODA metadata cache is enabled (1) or not (0), which will be populated upon